Telus tests Canada's spectrum resolve with Mobilicity bid

-TORONTO Telus Corp (T.TO), one of Canada's biggest wireless phone companies, said on Thursday it will pay C$380 million ($370 million) for debt-laden Mobilicity, testing the resolve of a government committed to opening the market to smaller players.
+TORONTO Telus Corp, one of Canada's biggest wireless phone companies, said on Thursday it will pay C$380 million ($370 million) for debt-laden Mobilicity, testing the resolve of a government committed to opening the market to smaller players.

 "We believe this deal is significantly better than the alternative, which is highly likely to be bankruptcy," Telus marketing chief Dave Fuller said by phone.
 Proceeds from the sale will be used to pay down the startup's debt.

-Privately held Mobilicity, whose formal name is Data & Audio-Visual Enterprises Holdings Inc, was one of three aggressive startups that entered the Canadian market after a spectrum auction which partially excluded the Big Three of Telus, BCE Inc (BCE.TO) and Rogers Communications (RCIb.TO).
+Privately held Mobilicity, whose formal name is Data & Audio-Visual Enterprises Holdings Inc, was one of three aggressive startups that entered the Canadian market after a spectrum auction which partially excluded the Big Three of Telus, BCE Inc and Rogers Communications.

 But Mobilicity, which used cut-rate pricing of unlimited talk-and-text plans to challenge the established providers, has been losing money and building up debt.